1941 Auckland Rugby League season: Bernard George Evans

-It was reported in mid August that North Shore senior player Bernard George Evans had been killed “in the course of air operations”.
+It was reported in mid August that 25 year old North Shore senior player Bernard "Bunny" George Evans had been killed “in the course of air operations”.
 He had been born at Takapuna and educated at Takapuna Grammar School before playing rugby union for Takapuna Rugby Club.
 He moved to Sydney and joined the rugby league code and then returned to New Zealand.
-He then joined the North Shore Albions.
+He then joined the North Shore Albions and played at least 7 senior games for them in 1940, scoring 4 tries and kicking 2 goals.
 He was also a cyclist competing in Takapuna events and a member of the Takapuna junior surf club.
 He had volunteered into the Air Force early in 1940 and after spending six months preliminary training at Levin and Ohakea he left for Scotland to complete his training as an air gunner.
 Details of his death later revealed that the aircraft he was on was attacked on its way back to base on the night of August 13–14.
 Wing Commander and New Zealander, Trevor Owen Freeman wrote he “immediately returned the fire and succeeded in beating off the first three attacks, but on the fourth attack an unlucky bullet from the enemy fatally injured him.
 Although your son was a comparatively new member of the squadron he was already very popular, and we will miss him greatly.
 He died gloriously in the service of the empire, maintaining to the end the highest traditions of the Royal Air Force”.

 Robert Arthur Spinley

-On August 29 Mr. Robert Arthur Spinley died suddenly at the age of 53.
-He was the secretary of Auckland Rugby League from 1914 to 1917, and auditor from 1920 to 1941 and was closely involved with the formation of Carlaw Park.
-He was also involved with the North Shore Rowing Club and North Shore Golf Club.
-He was a prominent accountant and was the former president of the New Zealand Accountants and Auditors’ Association.
-He was survived by his wife.
+On August 29 Mr. Robert Arthur Spinley died suddenly at home at the age of 53.
+He was the secretary of Auckland Rugby League from 1914 to 1918 being "closely involved with the formation of Carlaw Park", and auditor from 1920 to 1941 and was closely involved with the formation of Carlaw Park.
+He was born in Devonport and was also involved with the North Shore Rowing Club and North Shore Golf Club.
+Spinley was a prominent accountant and was the former president of the New Zealand Accountants and Auditors’ Association.
+He was also auditor for "a large number of sporting bodies on the North Shore and elsewhere in Auckland".
+Spinley was also the secretary of the Reform Party in the Waitemata electorate and later the electoral secretary to Mr. A. Harris, former member for the constituency.
+He was survived by his wife, Margaret Clara Spinley (nee.
+Rowe).